data-for-good-concepts/serverless-scraping-service/README.md

 > subject to constant change.*

-The **Eurostat Scraper** is a working example on how to wrap a web scraper in a web service and deploy it on the cloud.
+The **Eurostat Scraper** is a working example on how to wrap a web scraper in a web service and deploy it on the cloud using R. This project aims to showcase different aspects when it comes to web scraping in general, as well as providing an example how a web scraper can be deployed as a web service on the cloud.

 ### Prerequisites